slaclab/indico-slac/README.md

-On the very fist execution of `indico-db` container when database data folder is empty it has to be passed few environment variables which define passwords for a priviledged database account, which is usually `postgres` (can be changed if needed).
+On the very fist execution of `indico-db` container when database data folder is empty it has to be passed few environment variables which define passwords for a privileged database account, which is usually `postgres` (can be changed if needed).
 The password is only used to connect to that account from other containers, when executing `psql` from inside container password is not used.